osteth/project-firewatch/README.rst

 CLI Development Roadmap
 ---------------------------
 - [x] Build Basic CLI functionality.
-- [x] Write function to automatically download MODIS Data.
+- [x] Write a function to automatically download MODIS Data.
-- [x] Write function to re-format MODIS data into a usable JSON format.
+- [x] Write a function to re-format MODIS data into a usable JSON format.
 - [x] Combine download and format function and add to CLI.
 - [x] Improve Error resilience of update function.
 - [x] Integrate API with CLI.